 The success story of the Unimog-Club Gaggenau e.
 V.

 The Unimog-Club Gaggenau e.
-V. is today an association of over 7.300 members in 39 countries (as of October 2019).
+V. is today an association of over thousands of members in many countries.
 Michael Wessel, Honorary Chairman of the Unimog-Club Gaggenau e.
 V. (UCG), tells the founding story:

 “For the establishment of the club was crucial surely that I bought a Unimog 2010, year 52, on the annual meeting of the Unimog Veteranen Clubs in Bad Laer from Alfred Menke in1992.
 That’s where I had actually gone to present my first book of the Geschichten rund um den Unimog.